AA-A+Contrast:

 Am I required to vaccinate my dog or cat yearly?

-Within the Province of Ontario you are required to vaccinate your pets against Rabies.
+Within the province of Ontario, a valid rabies vaccine for all of your pets (including indoor cats) is law.
 Depending on the vaccine used, coverage varies between 12 and 36 months against rabies.
+The date of re-vaccination will be printed on the rabies certificate.

 For other viral diseases, vaccine interval is dependent on disease and expected exposure.